Q. What is the aim of the STC ?

 Q. What is the event check-in procedure?

 A. 1.
-Your first stop after getting off the bus will be to go to your school’s allocated area in the schools compound and drop off all your gear (someone will show you to your area).
+Your first stop after getting off the bus will be to go to your school’s allocated area in the schools compound and drop off all your gear.

 2. Your supervising teacher will then go directly to the registration tent / table and collect your school’s participant packs, (if not already received before event day).

-3. Each student receives their pack from their supervising teacher at their allocated area (unless they have been handed out prior to the day.
+3. Each student receives their swim cap and number Bib / Pins & Bike sticker from their supervising teacher at their allocated area (unless they have been handed out prior to the day.

 4. Pin the large number bib onto the shirt you will be riding / running in.
 Place the small sticker on the head stem of your bike (The neck bit on the handle bars)

-NOTE: As participant packs (in most cases) will be out to schools prior to the day, it is advised that you complete the above things prior to the day or while students are on the bus or as soon as you get to your spot.
-I have found that putting the number bibs in to packs and writing the students name on a label on the pack makes it easy to hand them out and saves stress and confusion trying to do it on the day.
+NOTE: As participant gear (in most cases) will be out to schools prior to the day, it is advised that you complete the above things prior to the day or while students are on the bus or as soon as you get to your spot.
+Writing the students name on the back of the number bib and on the bike number sticker makes it easy to hand them out and saves stress and confusion trying to do it on the day.